Section I: Psychoanalytic Practitioners

 - Confederation of Independent Psychoanalytic Societies (CIPS)

-- Division of Psychoanalysis (39) of the American Psychological Association
+- Society for Psychoanalysis and Psychoanalytic Psychology (Div.
+39) of the American Psychological Association

 The Accreditation Council for Psychoanalytic Education (ACPEinc), a national-level accrediting body derived from the Consortium and incorporated in 2001, currently subscribes to the same standards as those of our section in the accreditation process for psychoanalytic training programs throughout the United States.